 These bristles are made from plastic or wooden spokes.

-If take issue with using animal hair in grooming products then this is a very good compromise.
+If you take issue with using animal hair in grooming products, then this is an excellent compromise.

-Before buying, here are a few things to look at.
+Before buying, here are 5 things to look at.

-In terms of longevity, plastic wins but brushes that have wooden hands usually are higher quality.
+In terms of longevity, plastic wins, but brushes that have wooden hands usually are of higher quality.

-One big advantage of plastic is it’s virtually water proof.
+One significant advantage of plastic is it’s virtually waterproof.

-Wood on the other hand does not like water and will deteriorate quickly if it gets wet constantly.
+Wood, on the other hand, does not like water and will deteriorate quickly if it gets wet regularly.

 Boar hair will give the best results on men with thick and heavy beard growth because it’s the stiffest.

 There are beard brushes that come with a handle.
-And there are others that don’t.
+And others don’t.
 Choosing between the two again will boil down to preference.

 Brushes with a handle obviously are easier to control.
 But will take up more space.
-Not good if you travel a lot.
+Not useful if you travel a lot.